 - Ensure your brand, products, and key people are consistently described on your site and reputable third-party sites.

-- Use structured data, rich FAQs, and a focused theme so search engines and AI recognize you as a credible source.
+- Use structured data, comprehensive FAQs, and a focused thematic approach to help search engines and AI recognize your credibility

-This is where my digital marketing research work comes in: SERP analysis, keyword and intent mapping, and competitive content gap analysis that feed into a clear, practical strategy.
+My digital marketing research includes SERP analysis, keyword and intent mapping, and competitive content gap analysis, all of which inform a clear, practical strategy.

 2. Content as a Buying Journey, Not Just a Blog Calendar